savetheclocktower/pulsar-tree-sitter-tools/README.md

 The Tree-sitter inspector pane is an enhanced version of the [Tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground).

-When inside of a buffer using a modern-tree-sitter grammar, run the **Tree Sitter Inspector: Open Inspector For Editor** command.
+When inside of a buffer using a modern-tree-sitter grammar, run the **Tree Sitter Tools: Open Inspector For Editor** command.
 A pane will open on the right side showing a representation of the editor’s Tree-sitter tree.

 Here’s what you can do: